 How long will you keep my data?

 Your data is kept for a period of 8 years from the date of our last contact with you.
 Or if the patient was a child while they attended our service we will remove their records when they are aged 25.
 This is in line with the guidelines from the National Hospitals Office Code of Practice for Healthcare Records Management.

 Who do you share my data with?

 - Details such as name, address and telephone number may be passed to a courier or postal service so that items and letters can be delivered to you.

-- Information on our clinical findings and our plan may be shared with the health professional that referred you to our service or the health professional managing / organising the service you are attending.
-For example many of our patients are seen in joint clinics with a physiotherapist.
-We would share information with the physio in this instance to better plan and manage your care.
+- Information on our clinical findings and our plan may be shared with the health professional that referred you to our service or the health professional managing/organising the service you are attending.
+For example, many of our patients are seen in joint clinics with a physiotherapist.
+We would share information with the physiotherapist in this instance to better plan and manage your care.